4paradigm/OpenMLDB/docs/en/reference/sql/ddl/SET_STATEMENT.md

 --SUCCEED
 ```

-- When `enable_trace` is turned off, execute a wrong SQL.
+- When `enable_trace` is `false`, executing an invalid SQL will generate the following information.

 ```sql
 > set @@enable_trace = "false";